-To support the Shapley-based pricing mechanism, Fig.~\ref{Fig: payment_histograms} presents the comparison of the payments allocated to flexible units with the payments obtained from the cost-minimising OPF model.
+To support the Shapley-based remuneration mechanism, Fig.~\ref{Fig: payment_histograms} presents the comparison of the payments allocated to flexible units with the payments obtained from the cost-minimising OPF model.
 A thousand randomly generated flexibility requests were simulated.
 A normal probability distribution was assumed with the mean set at the initial operating point of the network and the standard deviation of 0.6 MVA.
 The simulations reflect realistic flexibility requests, where low-magnitude flexible power deviations are requested more often than high-magnitude ones.
 According to the cost-minimising OPF model, the cheapest unit D is activated and paid for each of the simulated flexibility requests.
 Other units provide flexibility less frequently and receive far fewer payments.
 Unit A, the most expensive one, is called in only about 1/10 of all flexibility requests.
 Such payments might not incentives unit A to participate in the flexibility market.
 However, this unit is still valuable for the provision of flexibility.
-Its contributions are considered in the Shapley-based pricing mechanism, which always allocates to unit A a share of the flexibility service economic surplus.
+Its contributions are considered in the Shapley-based remuneration mechanism, which always allocates to unit A a share of the flexibility service economic surplus.
 In this way, more expensive units get additional incentives to participate in the market and declare their real P-Q capabilities and costs.
 Some recent studies, e.g., \cite{Ruwaida2022,Sarstedt2022}, highlighted the need to introduce availability remuneration in flexibility markets.
 In this regard, the Shapley value, which considers both the optimal unit dispatch and units' potential contributions in different coalitions, can serve as a mechanism for determining the availability and delivery (utilisation) payments.